S-125 Neva/Pechora: Soviet Union

 The S-125 was first deployed between 1961 and 1964 around Moscow, augmenting the S-25 and S-75 sites already ringing the city, as well as in other parts of the USSR.
 In 1964, an upgraded version of the system, the S-125M "Neva-M" and later S-125M1 "Neva-M1" was developed.
 The original version was designated SA-3A by the US DoD and the new Neva-M named SA-3B and (naval) SA-N-1B.
 The Neva-M introduced a redesigned booster and an improved guidance system.
 The S-125 was not used against U.S. forces in Vietnam, because the Soviets feared that China (after the souring of Sino-Soviet relations in 1960), through which most, if not all of the equipment meant for North Vietnam had to travel, would try to copy the missile.

-Angola
+Angolan Civil War

 The FAPA-DAA acquired a significant number of S-125s, and these were encountered during the first strike ever flown by SAAF Mirage F.1s against targets in Angola – in June 1980.
 While the SAAF reported two aircraft were damaged by SAMs during this action, Angola claimed to have shot down four.

 On 7 June 1980, while attacking SWAPO's Tobias Haneko Training Camp during Operation Sceptic (Smokeshell), SAAF Major Frans Pretorius and Captain IC du Plessis, both flying Mirage F.1s, were hit by S-125s.
 Pretorius's aircraft was hit in a fuel line and he had to perform a deadstick landing at AFB Ondangwa.
 Du Plessis's aircraft sustained heavier damage and had to divert to Ruacana forward airstrip, where he landed with only the main undercarriage extended.
 Both aircraft were repaired and returned to service.